Yashg5311/EMotorad_Assignment/README.md

 ![Screenshot (523)](https://github.com/Yashg5311/EMotoradAssignment/assets/91370994/cedfe99d-3f67-44ce-b40f-7c5f2f97c6d5)

 This is the login page as described..which also consists of Sign In with Google and Email address and Password for Login.
+(If Firebase not working, Kindly please create a profile and then register)

 Register page:
 ![Screenshot (522)](https://github.com/Yashg5311/EMotoradAssignment/assets/91370994/9e33bed1-1192-416b-87db-bdb74ed01bc6)